israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 The name is only local to the function body.

 **paramN**
 The name of an argument to be passed to the function.
+A function can have up to 255 arguments.

+**statements**
+The statements which comprise the body of the function.

 ### Legacy Generator Function Expression